cfenollosa/eu-cookie-law/README.md

 It is now being enforced and [some people are being fined](http://www.agpd.es/portalwebAGPD/canaldocumentacion/publicaciones/common/Guias/Guia_Cookies.pdf), so it requires urgent action

-In summary, Analytics cookies can't be set unless the user grants consent.
-Every country has a different interpretation of the EU directive, but in Spain, just displaying a "cookie banner" is not enough. **No cookies can be set until the user takes action**
+What this law means for developers is that some Analytics cookies can't be set unless the user grants consent.
+Every country has a different interpretation of the EU directive, but in Spain, just displaying a "cookie banner" is not enough. **No cookies can be set until the user takes action**.
+This is a real PITA, especially for small sites.

 This script helps webmasters track user action.
 [Using the Spanish interpretation](http://www.agpd.es/portalwebAGPD/canaldocumentacion/publicaciones/common/Guias/Guia_Cookies.pdf) (page 22), consent is either: